When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission.Find out more.

-ChromeOS works on the basis that much of what we do on a computer these days – email, writing documents, spreadsheets, social media, and even more demanding tasks such as photo editing – can be done via a web browser.
+ChromeOS works on the basis that much of what we do on a computer these days can be done via a web browser.
+This includes email, writing documents, spreadsheets, social media, and even more demanding tasks such as photo editing.
 These are accomplished using services such as Google Docs, Office Online, Google Photos and a host of smaller services.

-If you’re not sure whether you can make the change, just start using web apps on your current laptop and see how far you get.
+If you’re not sure whether you can make the change to a Chromebook, just start using web apps on your current laptop and see how far you get.
 You might be surprised.

 How much do Chromebooks cost?

 Chromebooks are generally inexpensive and have more modest components than their Windows or Apple counterparts.
-That’s because Chrome OS is a more streamlined operating system that doesn’t demand intensive processing power – and that also means that battery life tends to be good with Chromebooks, too.
+That’s because Chrome OS is a more streamlined operating system that doesn’t demand intensive processing power – which also means battery life tends to be good with Chromebooks, too.

 As such, most Chromebooks are very cheap and not particularly fast.
 They’ll be fine for basic tasks, but not for editing huge photographs and videos.
-There are some more expensive devices around, such as the Google Pixelbook, but these are in the minority.
+There are some more expensive devices around, but the majority are still devices that cost less than £350.

 Chromebooks under £200

 Budget Chromebooks can cost as little as £150 and are often the thinnest and lightest laptops on the market.
 They’re not powerful by any stretch and won’t be able to cope with doing more than one task at the same time.
 But they can be great value nonetheless.